 Learn how to find increasingly selective and high-profile files.
 Hang out in the doorways of partners so you will hear when projects are coming down the pipeline.
 Chat with partners.
 Ask what they’re working on.
 Ask what files they’re trying to land.
 They will tell you if you ask.
 They will also keep you in mind to work on a file if you ask.

-Say no to non-strategic files.
+Say no to non-strategic files

 Don’t automatically say yes when you’re asked to work on a file.
 If you need hours, by all means say yes.
 But if you don’t need hours, consider whether you will benefit from the work.
-Is the file in you area?
+Is the file in your area?
 Is the work senior enough?
 Are you being asked to stretch?
 If you won’t benefit, say no and focus on finding work that will move your career forward.

 Know when to say no to partners you don’t enjoy working with or who won’t play a role in your partnership bid.
-You’re just a work horse for these individuals.
+You’re just a workhorse for these individuals.
 Sure, you’ll bag hours.
 But if you know when desirable work is coming down the pipe, you’ll be able to sidestep undesirable files and not be tied up when good opportunities become available.

-Learn the art of how to say no.
+Learn the art of how to say no

 The art of saying no has to be learned.
 Do it well.
 Say something like, “When is the file due?
 I won’t have any time until next Tuesday.
 Will that be too late?”